cybensis/OutwardVR/README.md

 <!-- [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url] -->

 Currently this mod converts the standard third person flatscreen game to a first person VR experience with support for the Oculus Touch controllers (not motion controls).
-It's currently in pretty early stages of development so its pretty janky but should work for the most part.
+It's currently in pretty early stages of development so its pretty janky and I've only play tested the tutorial area so far.